What are tamariki and rangatahi rights and entitlements

 - if te tamaiti or rangatahi asks about their rights, or an issue related to their rights arises.

 Feedback and complaints

-This section deals with the scenario where te tamaiti raises feedback or has a complaint.
+This section deals with the scenario where te tamaiti or rangatahi raises feedback or has a complaint.
 There is separate guidance for allegations of abuse.
 In general terms, a complaint is dissatisfaction with a level of service whereas an allegation of abuse relates to physical, sexual, mental harm or neglect.
 Make sure tamariki and rangatahi know that if it is an emergency, they should contact the Emergency Services on 111, rather than waiting to talk to their social worker.